Stupid Love (Lady Gaga song): Release and promotion

 Clips of the song first leaked online in January 2020, shortly followed by the entire track leaking.
 The song went viral on Twitter.
 Gaga responded to the leak by tweeting "can y'all stop" with a stock photo of a young girl wearing a balaclava while listening to music on a cassette player.
-Gaga did not perform "Stupid Love" during her AT&T TV Super Saturday Night pre-Super Bowl LIV show in Miami, despite requests from audience members.
-Instead, Gaga performed her Enigma set from her Las Vegas residency and did not address the leaked track.
+Gaga did not perform "Stupid Love" during her AT&T TV Super Saturday Night pre-Super Bowl LIV show in Miami, Florida, despite requests from audience members.
+Instead, Gaga performed her Enigma set from her residency in Las Vegas and did not address the leaked track.
 Online chatter of the song began as early as October 30, 2019, when Gaga posted a picture to her Twitter of a Halloween pumpkin she painted.
 In the corner of the photo was an iPod Touch; when zoomed in it appeared to show "Stupid Love" being played on the device.

-In May 2020, a 'lip sync' video was released for the song, promoting Gaga's Haus Laboratories eyeshadow palette named after "Stupid Love", in which drag queens Alaska (left) and Aquaria (right) also appeared.
+In May 2020, a 'lip sync' video was released for the song, promoting Gaga's Haus Laboratories eyeshadow palette named after "Stupid Love", featuring drag performers Alaska (left) and Aquaria (right).